 You only have one dominant Enneagram wing type, but you can still tune into your wings and use the attributes of both in everyday life.
 Doing work to develop self-awareness and emotional IQ can help you draw from the two wings of your dominant type in helpful ways.

-For example, a healthy Enneagram 4 can use both the third wing and the fifth wing attributes, as needed.
+For example, a healthy Enneagram 4 can develop both the third and fifth wing attributes over time.
 When in public, they can use the outgoing and entertaining qualities of the third wing.
 While in their own space, they can use the thoughtfulness and focusing qualities of the fifth wing to get their chores done.